 *It is less sensitive in detecting and characterizing small lesions, particularly those less than 1cm. * A small percent of adenomas and infective lesions are mildly FDG avid.

-*False negatives may be encountered in adrenal metastases from primary malignancies that are non-FDG avid eg. bronchoalveolar carcinoma, carcinoid tumours.
+*False negatives may be encountered in adrenal metastases from primary malignancies that are non-FDG avid e.g. bronchoalveolar carcinoma, carcinoid tumours.

 Other primary agents(F-fluoro-dopamine, 11C-hdroxyephedrine, F-DOPA,) are also in use, particularly for the diagnosis of phaeochromocytomas.